 Reference SWP values for different temperature and relative humidity conditions have been developed for fully irrigated (non-stressed) Nonpareil almonds, but have not been extensively tested in other almond varieties.
 In addition, the responses to deficit levels of SWP have been described in Nonpareil but not in other varieties.
 An important goal of this project is to determine whether the same reference and deficit SWP values apply equally across almond varieties.
-Results to date indicate that under the same orchard conditions, the SWP of many varieties is similar to that of Nonpareil, but that some varieties may be more sensitive to deficit levels of SWP than others.
+Results to date indicate that under the same orchard conditions, the SWP of many varieties are similar to that of Nonpareil, but that some varieties may be more sensitive to deficit levels of SWP than others.
+For Nonpareil, there is a very clear relation between SWP, stomatal conductance, and photosynthesis that applies across multiple years and locations.
+This will serve as an important benchmark for other varieties.